Research and Development

 Added value for users and patients

 There are many figures that impressively substantiate our innovation power.
-For example, the 15 percent share of sales that the company reinvests annually in research and development work, or the approximately 80 patents applied for each year, more than one per week.
+For example, the 15 percent share of sales that the company reinvests annually in research and development work, or the approximately 100 patents applied for each year, almost two per week.

 The fact that the company is growing continuously and one out of five employees is an engineer – with a growing tendency – is evidence of a living and open innovation culture.